Darije Kalezić

-Darije Kalezić (born 1 November 1969) is a Bosnian/Swiss professional football manager and former player He is current head coach Eerste Divisie club of Jong FC Utrecht.
+Darije Kalezić (born 1 November 1969) is a Dutch/Bosnian football manager and former professional player, currently serving as head coach of TSC.

 Playing career

-Club

 Kalezić was born in Pfäffikon, Switzerland.
-He started his career still in Yugoslavia, then Bosnia and Herzegovina, where he played for 4th tier Lokomotiva when sports director Vahid Halilhodžić brought him to Velež Mostar.
+He started his career still in Yugoslavia, then Bosnia and Herzegovina, where he played for 4th tier FK Lokomotiva Mostar when sports director Vahid Halilhodžić brought him to Velež Mostar.
 When the Bosnian War broke out, he left Mostar and earned a contract with Croatian side NK Neretva and played for them during the Croatian War of Independence.
-He fled war-torn Croatia for the Netherlands in 1994 and as player being member of FC Den Bosch, RKC Waalwijk, AGOVV Apeldoorn, De Graafschap.
-He retired in 2006.
+He fled war-torn Croatia for the Netherlands in 1994 and as player being member of FC Den Bosch, RKC Waalwijk, AGOVV Apeldoorn, and De Graafschap.
+He retired in 2006, at De Graafschap.